Modoc County California

 The Warner Mountains, a range of 85 miles long, are on the eastern side of Modoc County.
 The Mountains are part of the Great Basin Ranges and are semi-arid.
 The Warner Mountains, classified as horst and graben (fault-block) topography, also include several pluvial (ephemeral) lakes.

-See also Alpine County California
+See also Merced County California

 One of the largest is Goose Lake, a 28-mile-long closed-basin lake in the northern part of Modoc County and also in Oregon.
 The highest peak in the range is Eagle Peak – at an elevation of 9,892 feet and is part of the Modoc National Forest.